instantlinux/apicrud/docs/content/whythis.md

 * Setting up CI/CD pipelines has always been tedious and frustrating
 * Kubernetes, already vast and complex, is going through rapid evolution and several breaking-changes releases each year
 * Role-based access control is almost always left as an exercise for the developer by previous frameworks
+* Single-signon is tedious to get working in any new application
 * Test development and maintenance continues to drain half, sometimes even more, of the engineering hours required to build a high-quality online service
 * Persistent-data storage for databases, pictures and videos for 12-factor applications has never been standardized and Kubernetes still has no cross-vendor answer to the problem
 * Service-registration with tools like etcd and zookeeper has a steep learning curve, but it's an essential ingredient of most online services